 Success looks different to everyone and it’s essential find your why if you want to have longevity in this industry.
 On the tough days, it keeps you going — if you ever feel like you’re getting off track your why will snap you back to reality in a heartbeat.
 When I find my passion waning or I’m feeling discouraged, I remember why I started.
 From day 1 here at JustineCelina, I’ve resolved to do things my own way.
 I’ve never been one to let what anyone else thinks about what I’m doing influence my actions and I do my best not to get caught up in all the noise, digital clutter and comparison — but I’m only human and sometimes it does get the better of me.

 In my 1st Blogiversary post, I shared my reason for starting JustineCelina — to live and work in a way that nurtures my passions.
 I’m at my happiest and most inspired when I’m creating in every area of my life and sharing it.
-As things have grown and evolved over the past 3 years I’ve been fortunate produce content I’m extremely proud of, work with my favourite brands, have my content recognized and featured by my favourite publications, learn new skills, make new friends, push myself creatively and also turn this blog into a business in the process.
+As things have grown and evolved over the past 3 years I’ve been fortunate to produce content I’m extremely proud of, work with my favourite brands, have my content recognized and featured by my favourite publications, learn new skills, make new friends, push myself creatively, discover passion and inspiration beyond my wildest dreams, and also turn this blog into a business in the process.

 “When you are your authentic self, you have no competition.” ~ Scott Stratten